sourcecodescott/halifax-car-rental/README.md

+### This README is not up to date - see Halifax Car Rental.doxc

 # Halifax Car Rental

 Halifax Car Rental is an application designed for use by customers and representatives of an imagined car rental agency in Halifax.